ThisIsntTheWay/ps_binance_interface/README.md

 This is *not* a trading bot, nor does it offer the functionality of creating a trading strategy.
 Although this is planned, there's other stuff that needs fixing at the moment.

 This is more of a personal hobby project to learn a bit more about SQL, PS and REST API handling.
-For serious trading
+There's better stuff out there for more serious trading.